Sailboat Charter Vacation

 clicking on the teal links immediately above.
 Thank You.
 You may be searching for a sailboat

 vacation cruising Greece.
 Or for a sailboat vacation cruising Turkey.
-You may be dreaming of a Blue
+You may be dreaming of a Blue Cruise, of

-be anticipating the charter of a sailing yacht in Greece to vacation among Greek islands.
-Or you may
+charter of a sailing yacht in Greece to vacation among Greek islands.
+Or you may be dreaming of a charter

-be dreaming of a charter vacation along the south coast of Turkey.
+vacation along the south coast of Turkey.
 Or both.
-Yes, you must be
+Yes, you must be planning to honeymoon or vacation in Greece

-Infidels is a term used by Crusaders of the Middle Ages to describe Saracens and other Muslims,
+and Turkey.
+Among infidels (kafirler).
+Infidels is a term used by Christians of the Middle Ages to

-and by Saracens and other Muslims to describe Christians.
-So the crusading Knights of Saint John
+describe Saracens and other Muslims, and by Saracens and other Muslims to describe Christians.
+So the crusading

-of Jerusalem, or Knights Hospitaller, later the Knights of Rhodes, pillaged infidel towns and
+Knights of Saint John of Jerusalem, or Knights Hospitaller, later the Knights of Rhodes, pillaged infidel towns

-towns and shipping among Dodecanese islands taken by Latin Knights from Orthodox Greeks of Byzantium.
+shipping among Dodecanese islands taken by Latin Knights

+from Orthodox Greeks of Byzantium.
 Pillaging was thus popular not merely between infidels but among infidels.
-Coastal pillaging is

-Uzan brothers, Kemal and Yavuz, have fled Turkey and are said to be hiding in the United States.
+Bank.
+Two Uzan brothers, Kemal and Yavuz, have fled Turkey and are said to be hiding in the United States.

 Presumably repatriating stolen dollars.
 None of this affects a honeymoon or holiday aboard a sailing yacht